DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 ### Salary requirement for a Skilled Worker visa

-The salary you need to get a visa depends on if you're employed as a 'qualified' or 'unqualified teacher'.
+The salary you need to get a visa depends on if you're employed as a qualified or unqualified teacher.

-Your employing school can explain if the role you're applying for is qualified or unqualified.
+The school you're applying to work in can explain if the role you're applying for is qualified or unqualified.
 Qualified roles require more experience or qualifications.

 The salary requirement also varies depending on the region you're applying to work in.
-You can check the region with the school employing you.
+You can check which region you'll be working in with the school employing you.

-If you are employed as a qualified teacher and work in:
+If you're employed as a qualified teacher and work in:

 * inner London, you must earn at least £36,745
 * outer London, you must earn at least £34,514
 * London fringe, you must earn at least £31,350
 * the rest of England, you must earn at least £30,000

-If you are employed as an unqualified teacher and work in:
+If you're employed as an unqualified teacher and work in:

 * inner London, you must earn at least £25,831
 * outer London, you must earn at least £24,415